Assessing the Threat of a Collision Using the Advanced CAT Tool

 Analyzing Non Linear Motion Using Cylinders

-Computing probability of collision using cylinders is done by breaking the collision tube into small sections, computing the probability associated with each section, and then summing.
-This process can take a while to analyze.
+Computing probability of collision using cylinders is done by breaking the collision tube into smaller sections, computing the probability associated with each section, and then summing.

 Addressing nonlinear motion using bundles